Cato2802/Toto_project_CollectData_Fb/README.md

 # Toto_project_CollectData_Fb
-I developed a Python script to extract comments from a specific Facebook post using the Graph API.
+I developed a Python script to extract comments from a specific Facebook post using the Graph API. utilized the 'requests' library to make API calls and retrieved comments associated with the provided page_id and post_id.
+The access_token was generated from the Facebook Developer Tools.
+The extracted data (name, time, and message) was then stored in an Excel file using the Pandas library.
+This automated data extraction process allows users to efficiently analyze and manage comments associated with their Facebook posts.